digiext/all-things-puzzles/README.md

 docker exec -it all-things-puzzles-php-1 composer update
 ```

+# Webserver Install

+## Requirements

+* Machine running a webserver (nginx or apache), php8.4, mariadb, and has php composer

+## Installation

+* Download apponly.zip from the latest release on the Releases page

+* Unzip apponly.zip file to the root of your webserver

+* Create database using sql file available in the repo

+* Create .env file in root web directory based off the env-example file in the repo

+* Navigate to web root directory and run php composer update to generate vendor files

 # Access application

 Go to your default webpage.
-Ex: http://"ip address of machine"/ or http://"hostname"/
+Ex: <http://ip address of machine/> or <http://hostname/>